What Is a Sprint?

 Product Owner

-A scrum product owner is responsible for extracting the product’s maximum value resulting from the scrum team’s work.
-However, different organizations, individuals, and scrum teams may use other methods.
+A scrum product owner is responsible for extracting the product’s maximum value from the team’s work.
+However, organizations, individuals, and scrum teams may use other methods.

 The product owner is also responsible for effective product backlog management, which includes: